alex5995/datascience/master's_thesis/README.md

 # Master's Thesis
 ### A PHM process based on HI

-The thesis.pdf file contains the master's thesis (coming soon). <br>
+The thesis.pdf file contains the master's thesis. <br>
 The presentation.pdf file contains the presentation slides (coming soon). <br>
 The demo.mp4 file contains the presentation demo. <br>
 The code.ipybn file contains the main code behind the thesis work. <br>